Computer Science Co-op Program

 What are the student's responsibilities

 Students must abide by all UNB Computer Science Co-op Program policies and procedures.
 Students must maintain conscientious work habits and behaviour.
-Depending on the number of credit hours completed, co-op students must maintain a minimum set grade point average during study terms.
-During a work term, students must submit a written report related to some aspect of the work term.
+Co-op students must maintain a minimum set grade point average during study terms.
+Following a work term, students must submit a written report related to some aspect of the work term.

 How do I join Co-op